UNI Center for Urban Education (UNI-CUE)

 - The UNI-CUE Leadership Academy is a four-week summer program that helps 5th grade students transition to middle school.
 The Academy is designed to hone the skills of potential young leaders.
 Students participate in a range of classes, which include reading, writing, math and art.
 Students must be nominated by their 5th grade teachers as having great potential for leadership and academic achievement.

 - The UNI-CUE Tutoring Center provides free tutoring services during the academic year to Black Hawk County students in grades K-12.
 Tutors are upper-level undergraduate students from UNI, and community voluteers, who work one-on-one with students to improve reading, English, composition, social sciences, math, and other skills as requested.
 The UNI-CUE Tutoring Center is specifically designed to provide skill development over the course of several weeks during a semester.
 Students must register for tutoring each semester.

 - UNI-CUE ACT Prep Sessions provides tutoring services to high school juniors and seniors preparing to take or retake the ACT.
 These prep sessions are free to juniors and seniors from any high school in Black Hawk County.
 Students may enroll in more than one subject and may repeat the sessions until they feel comfortable with taking the ACT.

 - UNI-CUE TRiO PROGRAMS: The UNI-CUE supports a number of programs to assist area residents and university students with pursuing and continuing their educational goals, and prepare for careers.
-UNI-CUE houses federally-funded TRiO programs - the Educational Opportunity Center (EOC), the Educational Talent Search (ETS) program, the Classic Upward Bound (CUB) program, and the Panther Promise Program (3P).
+UNI-CUE houses federally-funded TRiO programs - the Educational Opportunity Center (EOC), the Educational Talent Search (ETS) program, and the Classic Upward Bound (CUB) program.
 The following section includes a brief description of each program's mission and the link to its program web site.

 For additional information on UNI-CUE programs, please click on the corresponding link below, or call 319-273-4772.